 Pomeranian dog is a type of domestic dog having long, thick and is fur coated with a high plumed and flat tail.
 It is named after its origin from Pomerania.
 The dog’s height ranges from 7 to 12 inches (18 to 30 cm) weighing from 3 to 7 pounds with a life span of 12 to 16 years.
-Pomeranian puppy care are mostly found in white colour also with black, grey-shaded, tan, brown and orange shades of colour.
+Pomeranian puppy care is mostly found in white color also with black, grey-shaded, tan, brown, and orange shades of color.
 Pomeranian is very intelligent they easily learn new things.
 Pomeranian is healthy dogs but they also need lots of care to live a long life.

 How To Take Care of Pomeranian Puppy Care

 - Pomeranian puppy care starts with guiding your puppy on how to drink liquid food items like milk and water initially through a milk bottle and later by pouring liquids into a bowl.
 After 3 to 4 weeks you can start with small portions of solid food mixed with milk or water.

 - To make them feel comfortable and recognize you as their parents, initial bonding is an important part of Pomeranian puppy care.
 They will instantly reciprocate which will help you to begin to train your puppy.

 - As soon as they begin to eat solid foods they need to be potty trained.
 This training should be started between 6 to 8 weeks.
 Starting with designating a puppy a place where it seems to be comfortable to do its business.
 Initially, you can start with training pads on the floor and ideally, it should be your toilet.